bonsai-rx/machinelearning/docs/articles/Torch/torch-overview.md

 - Language: C++/Java
 - Compute Platform: CUDA 12.1

-Finally, extract the zip folder and copy all of the DLLs into the `Extensions` folder of your bonsai installation directory.
+Finally, extract the zip folder and copy the contents of the `lib` folder into the `Extensions` folder of your bonsai installation directory.